How to Calculate ROI for a Small Business (With Real Examples)

 4. Cherry-Picking the Timeframe

 It's tempting to calculate ROI during your best period.
 "Our Facebook ads had a 400% ROI in December!"
 Sure, but what about January through November?
-Use a long enough timeframe to capture realistic performance, not just the highlights.
+It helps to use a long enough timeframe to capture realistic performance, not just the highlights.

 5. Comparing Unrelated Investments